olegperegudov/olegperegudov/README.md

 ## Hey, I'm Oleg 👋

-I build small desktop tools that solve real problems — usually for myself first, then share them when they turn out useful.
+I build small apps that solve real problems — usually for myself first, then share them when they turn out useful.

 ### My projects